Citation, DOI & article data

-Aicardi-Goutières syndrome is a rare hereditary neurodegenerative disease which usually presents in early infancy with systemic and central nervous system inflammatory syndrome characterized by hepatosplenomegaly, vasculopathy and encephalopathy.
+Aicardi-Goutières syndrome is a rare hereditary neurodegenerative disease which usually presents in early infancy as a systemic and central nervous system inflammatory syndrome characterized by hepatosplenomegaly, vasculopathy and encephalopathy.
 Many of the features are similar to congenital TORCH infections.

 Note: Aicardi-Goutières syndrome is distinct from Aicardi syndrome.

 Aicardi-Goutières syndrome is rare and usually inherited in an autosomal recessive pattern (see pathology below).
-Penetrance is variable as is the age of clinical onset; most within the first year of life (3 - 7 months is typical) although delayed onset in later childhood is reported 2.
+Penetrance is variable as is the age of clinical onset; most occur within the first year of life (3-7 months is typical) although delayed onset in later childhood is reported 2.

 Aicardi-Goutières syndrome has variable penetrance with some individuals being only mildly affected.
 The majority, however, present with both physical and intellectual disabilities in infancy after a period of apparently normal development (often only lasting a few weeks).